 Students who have completed 45-60 credit hours participate in a sophomore-level portfolio review to ensure they are ready to proceed in the Art Education department.
-A professional portfolio of work from introductory art education courses is presented by the student in an online format.
-This review addresses total field experience hours, review of aptitudes necessary for teaching in a K-12 environment, and required second fingerprint-based background check.
-The Art Education Sophomore Portfolio Review is taken in addition to the Foundations Sophomore Portfolio Review.
+A professional portfolio of work from introductory Art Education and Foundations courses is presented by the student in an online format.
+This review addresses developing skills, total field experience hours, review of aptitudes necessary for teaching in a K-12 environment, and required fingerprint-based background check.

-- Students exhibit their learning and development in the field of Art Education through the creation of an online portfolio.
-Portfolios reflect a growing knowledge of the content, central concepts and inquiry studied in their introductory Art Education courses. - Students express professionalism and high standards for the field of Art Education through the presentation and review of their portfolio. - Students are knowledgeable and reflective in their own artistic practice in order to instruct students in the process of art making.
+- Students exhibit their learning and development in the field of Art Education and foundational art skills through the creation of an online portfolio.
+Portfolios reflect a growing knowledge of the content, central concepts and inquiry studied in their introductory Art Education courses and Foundations courses. - Students express professionalism and high standards for the field of Art Education through the presentation and review of their portfolio. - Students are knowledgeable and reflective in their own artistic practice in order to instruct students in the process of art making.